 Two Body System

-Together, Jason and Medea offer wide area survey capabilities with Jason as a precision multi-sensory imaging and sampling platform.
-Both Medea and Jason are designed to operate to a maximum depth of 6,500 meters (21,385 feet), are transportable, and can be operated from a variety of vessels.
-The current Jason ROV has conducted over 745 dives and the longest dive to date has exceeded 115 hours.
+Together, Jason and Medea offer wide area survey capabilities with Jason as a precision, multi-sensory imaging and sampling platform.
+Both are designed to operate to a maximum depth of 6,500 meters (21,385 feet), are transportable, and can be operated from a variety of vessels.
+The current Jason ROV has conducted over 1,200 dives and the longest dive to date has exceeded 216 hours (9 days).

-Medea is connected to the surface ship by a 0.68 inch armored cable with three fibers and three electrical conductors.
-Jason is connected to Medea by a neutrally buoyant tether that is 2.1 centimeters (0.84 inch) in diameter and approximately 50 meters (164 feet) long.
+Medea is connected to the surface ship by a 0.68-inch armored cable with three optical fibers and three electrical conductors.
+Jason is connected to Medea by a neutrally buoyant tether that is 2.1 centimeters (0.84 inch) in diameter and approximately 70 meters (230 feet) long.
 Jason is designed for detailed survey and sampling tasks that require a high degree of maneuverability.
-It weighs 4,082 kilograms (9,000 pounds) in air but is neutrally buoyant at depth.
-Jason’s closed-loop controlled dynamic positioning abilities make it a very maneuverable and stable platform.
+It weighs 4,990 kilograms (11,000 pounds) in air but is neutrally buoyant at depth.
+Jason’s closed-loop dynamic positioning system make it a very maneuverable and stable platform.

-Both Medea and Jason have been de- signed to be superior real time optical imaging platforms with high quality cameras and lighting.
-The vehicles work together to provide lighting for each other in a fashion not commonly available in other submersible systems.
-Medea is configured with three cameras for tether management and terrain identification and visual location of Jason when both are operating.
+Both Medea and Jason are superior real-time optical imaging platforms with high-quality cameras and lighting.
+The vehicles provide illumination for each other, which is uncommon in submersible systems.
+Medea is configured with three cameras for tether management and terrain identification, as well as visual location of Jason when both are operating.

 Single Body System

-There are two tool sleds that can be used with the single body system.
-One is the science sled that has two hydraulically actuated swing arms and a large front basket.
+There are two tool sleds that can be used with the single-body system.
+One is a science sled with two swing arms and a large front basket, all hydraulically actuated.
 It also has a rear science bay that can accommodate large science sampling systems.

-The second sled is the heavy lift sled.
-This sled adds significant capabilities to Jason including heavy lift operations of up to 4,000 lbs using either the bottom mounted hydraulic latches or the bottom mounted heavy lift winch.
-These capabilities are essential to carrying out increasingly common tasks such as observatory installation and maintence as well as large mooring deployments and cable laying.
-Single Body mode also allows for use of the under vehicle elevator which can carry large quantities of samples and equipment to and from the seafloor.
+The second is the heavy-lift sled, which provides Jason with two-ton payload secured with hydraulic latches.
+This capability is essential to carrying out increasingly common tasks such as observatory installation and maintenance as well as large mooring deployments and cable-laying.
+Single-body mode also allows for use of an under-vehicle elevator which can carry large quantities of samples and equipment to and from the seafloor, as well as a hydraulic lift winch for smaller packages.

-The Control Vans accommodate the operator positions (pilot, engineer and navigator) and stations for the scientific watch leader, event logger and data/video recorder plus auxiliary stations for 1 or 2 additional observers.
-Thus, a full complement of up to 5 scientists can be comfortably accommodated in the vans at any one time.
-There is also a remote viewing station, with comms to the van, that can be set up elsewhere aboard ship.
+The new Jason control vans have dedicated stations for the operators (pilot, engineer, and navigator) as well as stations for the scientific watch leader, event logger, and data/video recorder plus auxiliary stations for several additional observers.
+There is also a remote viewing station, with communications to the van, that can be set up elsewhere aboard ship.

 The Jason/Medea system can be operated from a variety of support vessels.
-The support vessel must have a dynamic positioning (DP) system and sufficient deck space and displacement to accommodate the Jason winch system, launch and recovery system, control vans, tool van and equipment storage van.
-Most of the larger UNOLS ships work well and are preferred as Jason support vessels.
+The support vessel must have dynamic positioning (DP), and sufficient deck space and displacement to accommodate Jason and its systems.
+In general, Jason can operate from UNOLS Global and Ocean Class ships and other vessels of similar size.